Scarletteblack/Black-Scarlett-AP-Networking-Portfolio/2026-03-03-ports-and-protocols.md

 <img width="806" height="353" alt="Screenshot 2026-03-03 at 1 42 59 PM" src="https://github.com/user-attachments/assets/fdc2dc29-6a4f-453e-a0e6-16df11225ef0" />

-There were six total steps in the packet traveling to PC2 and the acknowlagement that is sent back to PC1.
-- what flags have apeared, what flags appear in the second
-- what confirms the connection is established
+The six steps described represent the TCP three-way handshake and acknowledgment process.
+In the first step, the flag appears as PC1 initiates the connection, and in the second step, both flags appear as PC2 responds and acknowledges the request.
+The final step includes the flag from PC1, confirming the response.
+The connection is considered established, completing the three-way handshake and allowing data transfer to begin.

   **Acknowledgement and Ordering**

 | Packet Location | Acknowlagement Number |
 | -------- | -------- |